 So why isn’t there a Linux MDM?
 And what are you supposed to do now?

 Let us explain.

-An MDM (Mobile Device Management) solution is the most common–and the most aggressive– form of device management.
+MDMs (Mobile Device Management) solutions are the most common–and the most aggressive–form of device management.
 (It’s also important to note that “MDM” and “device management” are not synonymous, but we’ll get into that more later.)

 MDMs give IT teams nearly total control over Android and iOS mobile phones, and Mac and Windows PCs, and allow admins to apply policies that the user cannot alter.
 The MDM approach is about graying out check boxes, installing and uninstalling apps, and being able to remotely read, update, lock, or wipe a device.

 But that approach is antithetical both to Linux as a technology, and Linux users as individuals.
 We’ll talk about the technology side first.

 If you’ve ever dabbled with Linux, you know it isn’t a single, standardized OS, like the ones produced by Microsoft or Apple.
 The only thing all Linux devices have in common is the Linux kernel, on top of which Linux users can run anything they want.